mcaprari/couchdb-openid/README.md

 I plan to add support for openid 2.0 and to make couchdb work as openid endpoint.

+**The handler code would love to be reviewed by someone with some erlang and couchdb experience**

 Quick install:
 --------------
    * cd couchdb_install_path/lib/couchdb/erlang/lib/